 In these roles, IOM works closely with UNHCR, UNICEF and the Danish Refugee Council, mainstreaming mental health and psychosocial support (MHPSS) in CCCM and the general humanitarian response.
 IOM CCCM staff refer migrants in need of protection and health services, including MHPSS services/activities.

-IOM, together with the implementing partners Red Cross and the local NGO Pomozi.ba, provide food for migrants and asylum seekers accommodated in Borici, Bira, Miral, Salakovac, Sedra and Ušivak reception centres, as well as in the newly established accommodation site in Blazuj.
+IOM, together with the implementing partners Red Cross and the local NGO Pomozi.ba, provide food for migrants and asylum seekers accommodated in the seven temporary reception centres, as well as the state-managed Refugee Reception Centre Salakovac.
 IOM supports the preparation and distribution of three meals per day – breakfast, lunch and dinner – and two snacks according to set standard menus that ensure sufficient nutritional value and daily calorie intake.

 IOM also supports the running and maintenance of ‘open kitchens’ in the temporary reception centres allowing migrants and asylum seekers to cook their own food.

-While UNICEF and its implementing partners are operating Mother and Baby Corners, advising on nutrition and provision of age-appropriate food to children as well as screening all children aged 6-59 months for undernutrition, IOM will be providing complementary food and nutrition to children, in cases where mothers are unable to breastfeed, or children/infants, or mothers, for other reasons are in need of complementary food/nutrition.
+While UNICEF and its implementing partners are operating Mother and Baby Corners, advising on nutrition and provision of age-appropriate food to children as well as screening all children aged 6-59 months for undernutrition, IOM will be providing complementary food and nutrition to children, in cases where mothers are unable to breastfeed, or children/infants and mothers, which for other reasons are in need of complementary food/nutrition.

-In the five temporary reception centres and in the newly opened migrant accommodation site, which host up to 6,000 migrants and asylum seekers per day, IOM provides basic water, sanitation and hygiene services.
+In the seven temporary reception centres, which host up to 6,000 migrants and asylum seekers per day, IOM provides basic water, sanitation and hygiene services.
 This includes safe drinking water, either through connection to the public water supply or through water cistern/tanks and the provision of toilets and showers in accordance to minimum standards (SPHERE/EASO Guidance on reception conditions, operational standards and indicators), separated by gender and with adapted facilities for persons with disabilities.
+Currently, the exiting WASH systems have to be maintained, while expanding capacities further to account for the COVID-19 related distancing rules which place a strain on current capacities.

-In addition to the state-managed Refugee Reception Centre Salakovac and the Asylum Reception Centre Delijas, IOM provides safe, dignified and secure shelter to migrants and asylum seekers in five temporary reception centres.
-In late 2019, with support from the European Union and in collaboration with the German Federal Civil Protection Agency, IOM opened an additional sixth accommodation site in Blazuj, Sarajevo Canton.
+In addition to the state-managed Refugee Reception Centre Salakovac and the Asylum Reception Centre Delijas, IOM provides safe, dignified and secure shelter to migrants and asylum seekers in seven temporary reception centres.

-With a total capacity of around 4,500 beds, and with an estimated migrant population of up to 8,500 at any given time, there is an urgent need to increase the country's accommodation capacity to offer safe, dignified and secure shelter to migrants.
-This can be achieved either through a significant expansion of the existing temporary reception centres, but preferably through the opening of new sites, or both.
+With a total capacity of around 6,000 beds, and with an estimated migrant population of around 8,000 at any given time, there is still a need to increase the country's accommodation capacity to offer safe, dignified and secure shelter to migrants.
+This can be achieved either through the expansion of the existing temporary reception centres, through the opening of new sites, or both.

 To improve the understanding of migrants’ profiles in BiH and the Western Balkans region, IOM aims to continue rolling out its Displacement Tracking Matrix (DTM) methodology.
 Since 2015, the DTM regional team collects information on newly arrived migrants and refugees registered by the authorities or counted by IOM field colleagues.
 To better understand the capacities and the changing situation in the country, DTM initiated the collection of data in mid-2016 related to occupancy and capacity rates in the reception centres providing humanitarian community and interested public with information on the gaps in the reception systems and responses.
 Dispersed movements in the Western Balkan region and limited availability of data on irregular border crossings represented a challenge in tracking new arrivals in some of the countries.
 Available information from the field indicated that most of the migrants seek assistance in the reception centres, therefore this challenge was solved by tracking the number of newly arrived migrants in the facilities or unofficial sites - which was then taken as a reliable proxy for estimates on the velocity of population movements.